Deep Scan in Greadme: 190+ Parameter Website Audit

 • Valid HTML doctype

-• Modern font format usage (WOFF2)
+• Modern font formats (WOFF2)

-• Proper charset encoding (UTF-8)
+• Proper charset (UTF-8)

 • Third-party cookie avoidance

-5. Meta Tags
+6. Meta Tags

-• Canonical tag: Is it properly set to avoid duplicate content issues?
+• Canonical tag: configured to avoid duplication

-• Viewport tag: Is the page configured for proper mobile rendering?
+• Viewport tag: configured for mobile rendering

-• Robots tag: Are indexing directives correctly configured?
+• Robots tag: indexing directives correct

-• Charset tag: Is character encoding properly declared?
+• Charset tag: encoding declared

-6. Schema Markup
+7. Schema Markup

 Schema Markup and Your Total Score

-How the Scoring System Works
+The Scoring System

-Score Ranges:
+Score Bands

-• 90-100 (Good): The page performs well in this category with minimal issues
+• 90–100 (Good): minimal issues

 Don't Chase Perfect Scores

-Understanding Your Audit Results
+Reading Your Audit Results

 Severity Levels

-• Title and description: What was checked and what the result means
+• Title and description: what was checked and what the result means

 Screenshot and Timeline